The positivity technique and low-lying zeros of Dirichlet $L$-functions: Abstract

 \section{Abstract}

-Assuming the generalized Riemann hypothesis, we rediscover and sharpen some of the best known results regarding the distribution of low-lying zeros of Dirichlet $L$-functions.
-This builds upon earlier work of Omar, which relies on the classical positivity technique of explicit formulas.
-In addition, we generalize some of our results to a larger class of $L$-functions and provide effective conditional estimates for the lowest zeros of Dirichlet $L$-functions.
+Assuming the generalized Riemann hypothesis, we sharpen the error terms in a number of estimates related to the distribution of low-lying zeros of Dirichlet $L$-functions.
+The refinements, building upon earlier work of Omar, come from the use of the positivity technique, which involves choosing certain test functions in the explicit formula.
+We also improve a result of Hughes and Rudnick on the proportion of Dirichlet $L$-functions modulo a large prime $q$ having small first zeros.
+In addition, some of our results are generalized to a larger class of $L$-functions, and explicit conditional estimates are provided for the lowest zeros of Dirichlet $L$-functions.